Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    clones the values and structure of the right context to the left context.
+    Clone the values and structure of the right context to the left context.

 **Parameters**